Obarrie/CSC305Project/business/UserResearch.md

 Team Action (if any): Since most students struggle to find parking in Fine Arts we will make an application to help find parking easier for students.

+# Observation 4:

+**Observation Statement:**
+ Over 79% of students are late to class because they can't find parking

+**Supporting Data:**
+	When asked “Have you ever been late to class because it took too long to find parking?”
+	Out of 177 people
+140(79.1%) said yes and only 37(20.9%) said no

+**Team Action:**
+	Implementing the app in a way where it tells students what parking lot has empty spaces, so they don’t have to spend as much time looking for an open spot to park.
+Effectively help them get to class earlier on time.